VidTu/Ksyxis/docs/SECURITY.md

 You can disable it per-repository (in `./gradle.properties` file), per-build (by using `./gradlew -Dorg.gradle.java.installations.auto-download=false [...]`), or system-wide (in `$GRADLE_HOME/gradle.properties` file), at your choice.

+[^2]: PGP is on my TODO/TBD list.
+If you really want to use it,
+      you should use the same public key I sign my commits with.
+      It is *not* uploaded to any public keyserver.